Search This Blog

 Spirituality and Counseling: Not So Strange Bedfellows

-The issue of addressing spiritual issues when working with clients/patients is a topic that often sparks passionate discussions among counseling professionals.
-The driving factor behind one's position on this issue is frequently their definition of spirituality and how they interpret this question.
+Addressing spiritual issues when working with clients/patients often sparks passionate discussions among counseling professionals.
+The driving factor behind one’s position on this issue is frequently one’s definition of spirituality and how one interprets this question.
 The efficacy of addressing spiritual issues in counseling is also a key consideration, as it relates to the impact on the client/patient experience.

-My involvement as a participant in this debate or as an observer over the years, I have found that reframing spirituality as inclusive, beyond a theistic view of existence and religious dogma, can make it more acceptable as a legitimate objective of counseling services.
+Through my involvement in this debate or as an observer over the years, I have learned that reframing spirituality as inclusive, beyond a theistic view of existence and religious dogma, can make it more acceptable as a legitimate objective of counseling services.

-This issue surfaced when my students would submit essays in my addictions counseling classes.
-As I read their opinions questioning spirituality’s place in the counseling relationship, I would comment that addressing it adds an extra dimension to the delivery of services, allowing for a richer and more complete understanding of their situation.
-It's like the difference between looking at a two-dimensional photograph of a site and being at the site, experiencing its three dimensions and all the sensory input that comes with it.
+This issue came to the forefront when my students would submit essays in my addictions counseling classes.
+As I read their thoughts on spirituality’s place in the counseling relationship, I often pointed out that addressing it can bring additional depth to the delivery of services.
+It allows for a more comprehensive understanding of their situation, much like the difference between viewing a two-dimensional photograph of a location and being there, experiencing its three dimensions and all the sensory input that comes with it.

 Addressing spiritual issues in counseling allows the practitioner to immerse clients in their own experience, providing more than insight and understanding in the process.
-It highlights the importance of clients empathizing with their own experiences.
+It highlights the importance of clients empathizing with their own experiences, a skill that counseling professionals are well-versed in and can use to enhance their practice.

-Viewing spirituality as a condition of connectedness to life, rather than merely participating in it, opens a third dimension in counseling and enhances a client's development.
-Recognizing that one is a participant in life rather than an observer of it akin to being a film's director rather than its critic in a darkened theater.
+Considering spirituality as a state of connectedness to life, rather than mere participation, opens up a new dimension in counseling and enriches a client’s growth.
+Recognizing that one is an active participant in life, not just a passive observer, is akin to being a film director, not just a critic in a darkened theater.
+This perspective shift can be a powerful tool in helping clients overcome obstacles and grow personally.

 Although practitioners of counseling and therapy appreciate the importance of helping clients grow by identifying and removing obstacles, there has been some hesitancy, even in Counselor Education, to pursue spiritual issues in counseling services.
 However, there is an increasing recognition of their importance.

 In my personal experience, the individuals I have encountered, including clients, acquaintances, family members, mentors, and professors, have shown me the importance of a higher power in finding meaning in life and having faith in the inherent dignity of all creation.
-Whether the "H" & "P" in higher power require capitalization is a matter of legitimate discussion.
-That said, a belief in a power greater than oneself seems to involve more than taking a simple leap of faith.
-Assessing someone’s—a client's—sense of connectedness to this higher power by addressing spirituality in the counseling relationship would seem at least appropriate if not necessary; what do you think?
+Whether the “H” in higher or the “P” in power requires capitalization is a legitimate discussion; however, the belief in a power greater than oneself seems to involve more than a simple leap of faith.
+Assessing a client’s sense of connectedness to this higher power by addressing spirituality is relevant in counseling.

 20 July 2023